-Currently, there are a variety of social media dashboards on the Web, including Hootsuite, Spredfast, TweetDeck and Google Reader.
+Currently, there are a variety of social media dashboards on the Web, including Hootsuite, Spredfast (now Khoros), TweetDeck and Google Reader.
 These dashboard programs offer a free basic service, which limits the number of RSS feeds a user can subscribe to, and premium services, which allow users to access additional features.
 Some premium services allow users to access Web analytical reports, to subscribe to an unlimited number of RSS feeds, and to set up separate accounts for multiple employees (if applicable).

 Real estate agents might consider using a dashboard, such as Google Reader, to access the latest trends in the real estate industry.
 The following steps illustrate how easy it is to build a basic dashboard with Google Reader:

 - Go to Google Reader and either login with your current Google account or register for a Google account via the link provided.